fort-nix/nixbitcoin.org/test/btcpayserver-config/create-btcpayserver-config.md

 # Create and export a btcpayserver test config

-This config is required to host a website donation page on a test node.
+This config is required to host the website donation page on a test node.

 These instructions have been tested with btcpayserver version v1.10.4.